 Plank recommends the following supplement for joint pain:

-- Omega 3: Omega 3 fatty acids are found naturally in soybean oil, canola oil and walnut and some fish such as salmon and tuna.
-Omega 3 supplements helps in production of chemical acid that helps in controlling joint inflammation.
+- Omega 3: Omega 3 fatty acids are found naturally in soybean oil, canola oil, and walnut and some fish such as salmon and tuna.
+Omega 3 supplements help in the production of chemical acid that helps in controlling joint inflammation.

-- Calcium: Calcium plays a major role in formation of bones therefore you should ensure you have enough Calcium in your body.
+- Calcium: Calcium plays a major role in the formation of bones, therefore, you should ensure you have enough Calcium in your body.
 You can get Calcium from several types of foods but if you are not able to get the Recommended Daily Intake from your diet you should get natural calcium supplements.

 Before taking any joint pain supplement you should ensure it has proof of solving your problems, the supplements can be found in large pharmaceuticals, the product has little or no side effects, the product gives you building blocks for the joints and ingredients of the product have been tested and are of quality.

 Before you start using joint supplements you should ensure you get the nutrients and vitamins from your diet first.
-This is because many joint supplements have side effects which can result to other complications.
+This is because many joint supplements have side effects that can result in other complications.

 Rozendaal, R. Annals of Internal Medicine, Feb.
 19, 2008, vol 148: pp 268-277.